VuDucHuy2809/PortableUI/README.md

 ### AMD ROCm Tips

-You can enable experimental memory efficient attention on pytorch 2.5 in ComfyUI on RDNA3 and potentially other AMD GPUs using this command:
+You can enable experimental memory efficient attention on pytorch 2.5 in PortableUI on RDNA3 and potentially other AMD GPUs using this command:

 ```TORCH_ROCM_AOTRITON_ENABLE_EXPERIMENTAL=1 python main.py --use-pytorch-cross-attention```